 Michelle Griffin joined Reflections in January 2016 as Executive Manager Finance and IT reporting to the CEO.
 In March 2019, Michelle was promoted to the position of Group Manager Corporate Services (including CFO) which expanded her management responsibility to include Work Health & Safety.

 Michelle is a respected commercial and financial manager with broad experience across a range of industry sectors in both private companies and public authorities.
 She has over 20 years’ experience managing business systems, governance and reporting processes across a range of key business areas including accounting, human resources including management of workplace safety, corporate compliance and board activities.

 Kate brings more than fifteen years’ experience in Human Resources.
-She is a Graduate of the Australian Institute of Company Directors, holds a Master of Labour Law and Relations (MLLR) from the University of Sydney, a Master of Business Administration (MBA) and a Master of Marketing (MMkt) from the University of Newcastle and has completed a Bachelor of Business (Human Resources and Marketing) from the University of Newcastle.
+She is a Graduate of the Australian Institute of Company Directors, holds a Master of Labour Law and Relations (MLLR) from the University of Sydney, a Master of Business Administration (MBA) – Distinction and a Master of Marketing (MMkt) – Distinction from the University of Newcastle and has completed a Bachelor of Business (Human Resources and Marketing) from the University of Newcastle.
 Kate also has qualifications in Change Management and Negotiation and Dispute Resolution.

 In 2017 and 2018 Kate was a finalist for the Young Executive of the Year as part of the Hunter Business Chambers Awards.